Want to learn about enterprise project management (EPM)?

 Enterprise project management helps project managers and teams manage several different projects on a company-wide scale.

 Because enterprise project management focuses on grouping multiple projects together, teams have a broader view of company activities.

-But to manage any enterprise project efficiently, you need a project management tool like ClickUp.
+But to manage any enterprise project efficiently, you need enterprise project management software like ClickUp.